 One of New Zealand's key racing administrators has been lured away by the Vodafone Warriors.

-And Ellerslie chief executive Cameron George says he would like to see New Zealand racing make the tough calls in order to fulfill its potential.
+And Ellerslie boss Cameron George says he would like to see New Zealand racing make the tough calls in order to fulfil its potential.

 A lifelong rugby league fan, George will leave a big hole in New Zealand racing with his experience as a chief steward both here and in his native Australia before his move into administration at Ellerslie.